vippsas/vipps-ecom-api/vipps-ecom-api.md

 The
 [`POST:[shippingDetailsPrefix]/v2/payments/{orderId}/shippingDetails`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/fetchShippingCostUsingPOST)
-API endpoint _on the merchant's side_ is for express payments and allows Vipps to get the shipping cost and method based on the provided address and product details.
+API endpoint _on the merchant's side_ allows Vipps to get the shipping cost and method based on the provided address and product details.
+This endpoint is required for express checkout.

 Request: